Project Gutenberg: Criticism

 The text files use the format of plain text encoded in UTF-8 and are typically wrapped at 65–70 characters, with paragraphs separated by a double line break.
 In 2000, this presentation was criticized as "bland and difficult to read on screen".
 Project Gutenberg attempts to address this by making many texts available in HTML, ePub, and PDF versions as well.
 HTML versions of older texts are autogenerated versions.
 Another not-for-profit project, Standard Ebooks, aims to address these issues with its collection of public domain titles that are formatted and styled.
 It corrects issues related to design and typography.

 In December 1994, Project Gutenberg was criticized by the Text Encoding Initiative for failing to include documentation or discussion of the decisions unavoidable in preparing a text, or in some cases, not documenting which of several (conflicting) versions of a text has been the one digitized.

 The selection of works (and editions) available has been determined by popularity, ease of scanning, being out of copyright, and other factors; this would be difficult to avoid in any crowd-sourced project.

 In March 2004, an initiative was begun by Michael Hart and John S. Guagliardo to provide low-cost distribution of intellectual properties.
 The initiative evolved into a "self-publishing portal" now located at self.gutenberg.org.
 (The initial name for this project was Project Gutenberg 2 (PG II), which created controversy among PG volunteers.)

 Project Gutenberg Literary Archive Foundation

-In 2000, a 501(c)(3) non-profit corporation, the Project Gutenberg Literary Archive Foundation, Inc. (EIN: 64-6221541) was chartered in Mississippi, United States, to handle the project's legal needs.
+In 2000, a 501(c)(3) non-profit corporation, the Project Gutenberg Literary Archive Foundation, Inc. (EIN: 64–6221541) was chartered in Mississippi, United States, to handle the project's legal needs.
 Donations to it are tax-deductible.

 Gregory B. Newby, while assistant professor at UNC School of Information and Library Science, and a long-time Project Gutenberg volunteer, in 2001, became the foundation's first CEO.
+After Newby died in 2025, Eric Hellman became acting CEO of the foundation.